HieuCodeg/game_Snake/README.md

 ## Introduction

-Here is my first project which is witten by all 💖
+Here is my first project which is written by all 💖

 ## Technology
 Project is created with:<br/>